marcowang01/tetris-c/README.md

 # Tetris Clone
-A simplified clone of Tetris, implemented in C as a school project.
-This version features basic gameplay mechanics and controls, allowing you to rotate, move, and drop Tetriminos as they fall.
+A simplified clone of Tetris, implemented in C++.
+This version features basic gameplay mechanics and controls, allowing you to rotate, move, and drop Tetris pieces as they fall.
+The difficulty of the game will also increase as more lines are cleared.

 ![Screenshot of Tetris in C](https://github.com/marcowang01/Tetris_in_C/blob/master/screenshot.png?raw=true)